s7nfo/blog/_posts/2025-04-23-low-overhead-ruby-tracing.markdown

 But that isn't necessarily the case.
 Notice the light-green `Runnable` slice and the dark-green `Running` slice in the example above.
 That track shows that the Ruby thread was not running at first, later became runnable, and finally began executing.
 In this case the reason is fairly clear when you inspect the stack trace: the thread is in `sleep`, waiting on a `futex`, and in the yellow-and-purple `CPU 12` track you can see the Swapper process running on the core instead.

 But less obvious instances exist as well: if the CPU you're running on is oversubscribed, the kernel scheduler may boop your thread off its core as it tries to give other threads time to run.
 If a code you own starts running slowly because someone else is stealing your cycles, you want to know!

-## Future of the Project
-I haven't open-sourced the code yet because it is very much in a proof-of-concept state and I'm busy with other projects.
-If you think it would be valuable to you, let me know.
-If I see enough interest I'll move it up my priority list.